Kavignon/Hermes/README.md

 - Setting the month the account registered on the platform.

-- Observing the amount of accounts followed by a end-user and the amount of followers it has.
+- Observing the number of accounts followed by an end-user and the number of followers it has.

  - Allowing end-users to _Search_ for tweets through search keywords.

  - Allowing end-users to see the tweets they've liked on the platform.

- - Allowing end-users to do single conversation responses to tweets.
+ - Allowing end-users to make single conversation responses to tweets.

+## System design

+Learn more about the system design for Hermes [here](#docs/system-design/abstract-design.md).